-The first step is to import the repository for Cassandra.
-Luckily, this can be done simply with a single command.
-The tutorial will list how to import the 4.0 branch or 4.1 branches.
-The 3.xx branch ends soon, so the tutorial will not cover adding these.
+The first step involves importing the repository for Apache Cassandra.
+Fortunately, you can accomplish this with a single command.
+The tutorial will show how to import either the 4.0 or 4.1 branches.
+Since the 3.xx branch is nearing its end, the tutorial will not include instructions for adding these.

 sudo dnf install cassandra -y

 Confirm the version installed by running the following command.

 Note if you see the following error importing GPG keys.

 Key import failed (code 2).
 Failing package is: cassandra-4.1~alpha1-1.noarch